 The Bachelor of Science degree in Chemistry is both a professional and a pre-graduate school degree.
 Completion of the chemistry curriculum provides a preparation for all areas of the chemical profession, as well as for graduate study in chemistry, dentistry, medicine, patent law, and teaching.
 The UMass Lowell Bachelor of Science degree in Chemistry is approved by the Committee on Professional Training of the American Chemical Society (ACS).

 The major typically includes 59-60 credits in chemistry courses, and 26-30 credits in supporting science and mathematics courses.
-In addition, university/college guidelines for core curriculum/distribution requirements must be fulfilled.
+In addition, university and college guidelines for core curriculum requirements must be fulfilled.

 The Forensic Science option prepares students for a career in a crime lab or in other fields that require analytical chemistry techniques combined with knowledge of the criminal justice system.

 In addition to these pathways, students may add the UTeach minor, which allows students to graduate in four years with both an ACS-approved B.S. in Chemistry and an initial teaching license.

 CHEM.4030 Introductory Polymer Science I will be required of all majors entering as first-year students or transferring into the major effective Fall 2017.